halvorot/Deep-RL-Collision-Avoidance-TTK4550-Fordypningsoppgave/readme.md

 ```
 python run.py enjoy MovingObstaclesNoRules-v0 --agent path\to\agent.pkl
 ```

+## Background

+This Python package, which provides an easily expandable code framework for simulating autonomous surface vessels in maritime environments, as well as training reinforcement learning-based AI agents to guide them, was developed as a part of my Master's thesis at the Norwegian University of Science and Technology.

+Apart from the underlying simulation engine, which simulates the vessel dynamics according to well-researched manuevering theory, as well as the functioning of a LiDAR-based sensor suite for distance measurements. it also provides easy-to-use rendering in both 2D and 3D for debugging and showcasing purposes.
+Implemented as an extention of the OpenAI gym toolkit, it offers an easy-to-use interface for training state-of-the-art deep reinforcement learning algorithms for guiding the vessel.

+The research paper [Taming an Autonomous Surface Vehicle for Path Following and Collision Avoidance Using Deep Reinforcement Learning (2020)](https://ieeexplore.ieee.org/document/9016254?fbclid=IwAR3obkbKJcbA2Jrn3nqKp7iUD_MAag01YSCm3liaIYJN7xN9enzdHUA0Ma8) gives a comprehensive overview of what the package is intended for.

+>  In this article, we explore the feasibility of applying proximal policy optimization, a state-of-the-art deep reinforcement learning algorithm for continuous control tasks, on the dual-objective problem of controlling an underactuated autonomous surface vehicle to follow an a priori known path while avoiding collisions with non-moving obstacles along the way.
+The AI agent, which is equipped with multiple rangefinder sensors for obstacle detection, is trained and evaluated in a challenging, stochastically generated simulation environment based on the OpenAI gym Python toolkit.
+Notably, the agent is provided with real-time insight into its own reward function, allowing it to dynamically adapt its guidance strategy.
+Depending on its strategy, which ranges from radical path-adherence to radical obstacle avoidance, the trained agent achieves an episodic success rate close to 100%.

 ## Structure
 The core component of **gym** is the environment abstraction Env, which represents the generalized RL environment .
 Notably, **gym** does not include a built-in Agent class of any kind.
 Instead, all the fundamental functionality required for an RL application, i.e. agent perception, reward calculation and action execution / environment updates are handled by the Env instance.
 Fundamentally, extensions of **gym**, including our **gym-auv** package, implement a subclass of `gym.Env` which overrides the core abstract methods: \_\_init\_\_, which defines the environment’s action and observation space; step, which simulates the environment for one timestep after an action has been performed and returns the observation vector and reward; reset, which resets the environment state to the initial state; and render, which renders the environment to the screen.
 In our case, this class is